elianderlohr/muse-dlf/README.md

 ![Example](/assets/imgs/subtask3_example.png)

     [SemEval-2023 Task 3: Detecting the Category, the Framing, and the Persuasion Techniques in Online News in a Multi-lingual Setup](https://aclanthology.org/2023.semeval-1.317) (Piskorski et al., SemEval 2023)

-## TODO

-- [x] Use BERT for Sentence Embedding
-- [ ] Implement and Play with FrameAxis
-- [ ] Implement and Play with FRISS
-- [ ] Identify what types of microframes are used for FrameAxis
-    - As Card et al. (2015) only uses frames which are rather "neutral" and not consist out of positive/negative words.
-    - Or try to split frame into sub group of positive/negative words
-- [ ] Use newly defined microframes for FrameAxis
-- [ ] Combine FrameAxis bias/intensity with FRISS output and sentence embedding
-- [ ] Train a classifier to predict the Document Frame

-__IMPORTANT QUESTION:__

-- Do I want to predict the Document Frame, Frame for each Sentence or also the Leaning of the frame.

-    1. Document Frame: Predict the frame of the whole document
-    2. Frame for each Sentence: Predict the frame for each sentence
-    3. Leaning of the frame: Predict the leaning of the frame (e.g. positive/negative)
-        - E.g. is the reader of the article persuaded to a positive or negative view of the frame

 ## Literature